BBVA/kapow/spec/README.md

   * The HTTP status code (e.g., `400`, which is a bad request).
 The target audience of this information is the client code.
 The client can thus use this information to control the program flow.
-  * The JSON-encoded message.
+  * The HTTP reason phrase.
 The target audience in this case is the human operating the client.
 The human can use this information to make a decision on how to proceed.
 * All successful API calls will return a representation of the *final* state